Aglaonema Plant Propagation Methods

-Aglaonema Plant Propagation Methods – aglaonema plant can be propagated with various methods like:
+Aglaonema plant can be propagated with following methods:

 Propagation by seeds – Take the fresh aglaonema seeds which are found at the base of mature plant flowers, wash the seeds in H2O mixed water or in acidic water, prepare the seed germination soil mix or coco-peat mix, spread the seeds at the top it and cover very lightly.
 Place it in indirect sun light, recommended temperature for seed germination is 25 – 35 degree celsius.
 It may take up to 45 -60 days for seeds to germinate.